monicahq/monica/readme.md

 If you need to talk, you can contact me at regis AT monicahq DOT com.
 You can also reach me [on Twitter](https://twitter.com/djaiss).

+## Thank you, open source

+Monica use a lot of open source projects and we thank them with all our hearts.
+We hope that providing Monica as an free, open source project will help other people the same way those softwares have helped us.

 ## License

 Copyright (c) 2016-2017 Regis Freyd

 Licensed under the AGPL License.
+[View license](/LICENSE).